KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_unconditional_love_the_gravity_of_god.md

 ## The Water-Bearer’s Path — Love as Service

-Your Ikigai, your gift, your calling— whatever name you give it— does not arise from ambition.
+My Ikigai, my gift, my calling— whatever name I give it— does not arise from ambition.

 It arises from alignment.

-You do not serve others because you must.
+I do not serve others because I must.
-You serve because love, like gravity, cannot do otherwise.
+I serve because love, like gravity, cannot do otherwise.

 Water teaches effortless generosity: